Nora Fry Lavrin: Early life

 In July 1928 Nora Fry married Janko Lavrin.
 Her marriage to Lavrin, Professor of Slavonic Studies at Nottingham University College, introduced her to Slovenia and Yugoslavia, a region she memorialized with some of her dry point landscape sketches in Slovenia Summer (1928) and Yugoslav Scenes (1935).
 The couple had two children, John Lavrin, a painter, and David H. Lavrin, an immunologist.
 From 1935 to 1937 she joined the University College of Nottingham as an art teacher.
 In the 1920s and 1930s she exhibited at the Royal Academy Summer exhibition; Liverpool Autumn Exhibition, Nottingham Society of Artists and galleries in England and, later in 1961, in Ljubljana, Yugoslavia.
+Several of her works appeared in The Studio, Creative Art, La Revue Moderne and Mladika.